Preethsod Thappa

 Preethsod Thappa is a 1998 Indian Kannada-language romance drama film directed by Ravichandran and produced by Rockline Venkatesh.
 The film stars Ravichandran and Shilpa Shetty (in her Sandalwood debut).
-Actors Lokesh and Lakshmi and Prakash Raj feature in other prominent roles.
+Lokesh and Lakshmi and Prakash Raj feature in other prominent roles.
 The film is a remake of the Telugu film Ninne Pelladata (1996).

 Plot

-In the opening scene, Raja is seen racing in a bike race, faces all the obstacles, defeats everybody, and is victorious in the race.
-He lives with his parents, Sathya and Mahalakshmi, and other family members, which includes his uncle, maternal uncle, family friend, and their families.
-They all love each other and live like one big family.
+The film opens with Raja competing in a motorcycle race, where he overcomes every obstacle and emerges victorious.
+He lives with his parents, Sathya and Mahalakshmi, alongside a ight-knit extended family that includes his paternal and maternal uncles.
+Bound by deep affection, they all live together harmoniously as one big happy family.

 Chandana lives in Mangalore with her parents and two younger sisters.
 She wants to pursue pilot training in Bangalore and shifts to Raja's house and stays as a guest.
 Chandana and Raja's family bond well together.
 Raja and Chandana gradually fall in love.

 After discovering that Chandana stays in Sathya's house, her father takes her back with him.
 In the flashback, it is revealed that Chandana's mother Bhavani is Sathya's sister who married Chandana's father against Sathya's wish.
 Enraged, Sathya had tried to kill Chandana's father.
 Back in the present, we see men of both families holding grudges against each other.
 Chandana's father fixes her marriage with another man.
 Chandana, who feels that Raja could not prevent the marriage, consumes poison.
 But Raja comes to her house, beats all the goons hired by her father, and escapes from there with her.
 Chandana, due to consuming poison, vomits blood.
 She is hospitalized.
 The families wait outside the operating theatre.
 They ultimately realize their mistake, forgive each other, and happily agree to Raja and Chandana's marriage.
 In the end, Chandana comes out of the operating theatre healed and hugs Raja.